Uroš Medić

-Uroš Medić (born April 25, 1993) is a Serbian mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship.
+Uroš Medić (Урош Медић; born April 25, 1993) is a Serbian mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship.
+As of September 19, 2026, he is #9 in the Meta UFC welterweight rankings.

 Background

-Born and raised in the Novi Sad suburb of Budisava, he started Judo at four years old.
+Born and raised in Novi Sad, he started Judo at four years old.
+His family is originally from Janj Region, Šipovo, Republika Srpska, Bosnia & Herzegovina.
 He also participated in kickboxing at Club Novi Sad under head coach Srdjan Nadrljanski.
 Medić came to North America in 2015 for college through the "Work and Travel" program and stayed in Anchorage due to his work at Anchorage BJJ, as he was working as a coach for several years.

 Mixed martial arts career

 Early career

 Making his MMA debut in 2016 at Alaska FC: Land of the Midnight Sun 3, he picked up his first victory beating Rob Rivera via TKO in round one, Medić would go on to finish his 4 bouts, submitting Seth Kroll in the first round via triangle choke AFC 136, Nathan Feitosa via TKO in round two at AFC 138, Jason Flowers in round one via triangle choke at AFC 142, and finally at AFC 148, he defeated Alonzo Leisholm Jr via TKO in the first round.